Image

 (principal investigator)

-Chair and Professor, Civil and
+Chair, Engineering and Information Technology; Professor, Civil and Environmental Engineering

 (co-investigator)